Frequently Asked Questions

 - Couples without an apparent cause of infertility.

 Assisted reproductive technology (ART) is a term that describes several different methods used to help infertile couples.
-ART involves removing eggs from the female body, mixing them with sperm in the laboratory, and putting them back in.
+ART involves removing eggs from the female body, introducing them to sperm in the laboratory, and injecting them back in to start the pregnancy.

-Several treatments fall under assisted reproduction such as intra uterine insimination (IUI), in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), intra-cytoplasmic sperm injection (ICSI) and testicular sperm aspiration (TESA).
+Several treatments fall under assisted reproduction such as Intra-Uterine insemination (IUI), In-Vitro Fertilization (IVF), Intra-Cytoplasmic Sperm Injection (ICSI) and Testicular Sperm Aspiration (TESA).

 IVF is a technique involving the fertilization of eggs by sperm outside the body.
 The term literally means 'fertilization in glass' - hence the commonly used description 'test-tube baby' technique.